jenkinsci/blueocean-plugin/README.md

 ## Building and running

-At a minimum you will need JVM and Maven installed, if you are doing active JavaScript development, installing NodeJS is a good idea too.
+At a minimum you will need a JVM and Maven installed, if you are doing active JavaScript development, you may want to install NodeJS, but it is not a requirement as the `frontent-maven-plugin` will install the correct version of Node locally for each plugin to build and develop with.

 ## Build everything (from root directory)
 Builds all maven modules (run this the first time you check things out, at least)